Dealing with outdated third-party components

 Example

-Take the following example where the Jackson Databind component (a general data-binding functionality for Jacksonexternal link) is flagged as five years old, with 65 CVEs, 22 of which are critical.
+Take the following example where the Jackson Databind component (a general data-binding functionality for Jacksonexternal link) is flagged as out of date, with 56 CVEs, 22 of which are critical.
 This is a great candidate to upgrade.
 Look at the right panel high-level overview to see adherence:

 We can see two types of elements, Java classes and MVC classes that have some connections to the third-party component.

-You can save this information as a view in order to prepare the upgrade:
+You can also save this information as a view in order to plan the update, use the export feature or compare the objects with a previous analysis state:

 It is also possible to view the exact piece of source code that defines where your custom object is calling the the class - click the link between the objects to do so: